bartjanssens92/icinga_config_migration/README.md

 - Hosts
 - HostTemplates
+- Hostgroups
+- Services
+- ServiceTemplates
-- Commands
+- Servicegroups
 - Users
 - Usergroups
+- Commands
-- Services
+- Notifications

 ## What doesn't work (yet)

-- Notifications ( WIP )
-- Servicegroups
-- Hostgroups
+- Commands assume they are all installed in the same place
+- Build_hash is unable to work with multilines

 ## How to use